Kawana Waters, Queensland: History

 According to Rex Ingamells, Kawana is an Aboriginal word meaning wildflowers.
 Construction work on Kawana Island commenced in 1960, with Nicklin Way officially opened in 1965.
 The area was officially named Kawana Waters on 1 November 1968, having previously been known as Kawana Island.

 Earthmoving activities conducted during the development of the area uncovered more than 100 pieces of unexploded ordnance between 1970 and 1995.
 They were remnants of World War II live-fire training exercises.

+According to primary agreements and documents, Kawana Waters introduced a new master planning framework in 1996 for the long-term development of nearby suburbs.

 Along with a number of other regional Australian newspapers owned by News Corp Australia, the Kawana/Maroochy Weekly newspaper ceased publication in June 2020.

 Transport

 The suburbs within the Kawana Waters estate area are served by Kinetic Sunshine Coast, who operate a bus interchange at Kawana Shoppingworld.
 Bus routes 600–619 connect Kawana Waters with Caloundra, Maroochydore, Buderim, Landsborough and Nambour.

 Landsborough and Nambour stations on the North Coast line offer regular services to Brisbane, operated by Queensland Rail.
 There are also coach services from Kawana Waters to Brisbane Airport.